-Some people (often people with dark skin) may heal too well so that the scar may get thicker and raised up.
+Some people (often people with dark skin) may heal in a way that the scar gets thicker and raised up.
 These thick scars are called 'keloid' scars.

 Q.Why does the doctor put stitches or glue in some cuts and not in others?

 - Doctors usually put stitches or glue in big cuts, or cuts which are on skin that gets stretched when you move.
 If you have a cut on your knee, for example, each time you move, the edges of the cut will be pulled apart and healing will be a lot slower.
 Deep cuts also need stitches or glue as the tiny muscles under the skin may pull the edges of the cut apart and an open cut takes a lot longer to heal.
 Some small cuts on the face will heal very well if they are held together by strips of special sticky tape.

 The glue that is sometimes used is a special glue which is made just to be used in cuts.
 Your glue stick will not do the job!

 Q. Can you get the tetanus vaccine in a tablet or is it only an injection?